 As we progress through life we learn to do the things we need to do in order to get approval.
 We go to University because that’s what our older siblings did, we get the 9-5 job because that’s what Dad said we should do.
 We do things that we don’t really want to do in order to please others.

-I know that, as a teacher, it is my responsibility to set boundaries for children in the classroom but I never want to be the type of teacher who places my limiting beliefs on the children in my care.
-Each and every child in my classroom has a unique and precious mind and they can be and they can have exactly what they want.
+I know that through my experiences as a teacher and as an aunt and God mother to my nephew, it is my responsibility to set boundaries for children whether it be in the classroom or taking care of my family but I never want to be the type of teacher or aunt who places my limiting beliefs on the children in my care.
+Each and every child has a unique and precious mind and they can be and they can have exactly what they want.
 They just need to decide what that is and to be told that it is okay to have a dream.
 I am not saying that these dreams and aspirations are just going to fall into their laps one Monday morning.
 They will have to work hard to achieve their dreams, they will have to take risks and make sacrifices but it is totally possible.

 Believe me, it is not too late to decide what you want.
 I have gone through 2 degrees and started a career as a teacher which, yes is very fulfilling and totally something that I will continue to pursue throughout my life but it is only in the past couple of years that I have realised that I want more from my time on this planet.
 I have decided that what I really want to do is to help all kinds of people.
 I have so many things that I want to work towards in the next few years that I won’t get to do in the traditional classroom setting because there are too many targets to achieve and standards to adhere to.
 My plans include entrepreneurial programs for primary school aged children, allowing them the opportunity to see that they don’t have to conform to the 40 year career that we are pre conditioned to believe is the only way.
 I WILL get there because I have decided that I will and I am taking risks in order to get me there.

 I am going to go after what I want.